kit-ty-kate/visitors/doc/from-visitors-to-iterators.md

 ```

 A delayed computation is represented as a function of type `unit -> _`.
-Thus, no memoization takes place.
-It is easy to implement a function
-`memo: 'a cascade -> 'a cascade` that turns a nonmemoizing cascade into
-a memoizing one, so memoization can be requested a posteriori, if
-desired.

 The empty cascade is defined as follows: